Top 15 Suburbs to live in St. Louis for 2023

 Home to Webster University and a top-notch public school system, Webster Groves is perfect for the intellectually inclined.

-Living in Webby G is like attending a never-ending TED Talk – but with more backyard barbecues.
+Living in Webby G is like attending a never-ending TED Talk with more backyard barbecues.

 It’s very walkable, just like Kirkwood, but with a less busy downtown area.